 06 of 09

 Not a mistake – this centrally located restaurant also takes its name from Ivan Beshoff, but is not part of Beshoff Bros (see above).
-Nonetheless it is a good bet if you want to get your fish and chips on the Northside, and rest your feet at the same time.
-Unpretentious on the outside, the shop has a sizeable dining area, often missed by the more hectic passers-by.
+Nonetheless it is a good bet if you want to get your fish and chips on the Northside, and want to rest your feet at the same time.
+Unpretentious on the outside, the shop has a sizeable dining area that is often missed by people who pass by in too much of a hurry.

 Address: 6 Upper O'Connell Street, Dublin 1